cunni319/plasma_GCA_2023/README.md

 >inactive_GCA_vs_healthy_controls_heatmap.ipynb

 This script reads in the multiple linear regression model results between Inactive GCA and Healthy controls.
 It gathers the proteins from Inactive GCA and
-Healthy control and makes a heatmap after doing a z-score transformation on the data.
+Healthy controls and makes a heatmap after doing a z-score transformation on the data.
 Age, sex, smoking status, and BMI are denoted at the top of each heatmap for each study participant.

 >active_GCA_vs_inactive_GCA_heatmap.ipynb